← Return to Application

 Feasible if B's minimum possible range reaches A's maximum possible range.

 If feasible, the protocol reveals a Directional Hint(e.g., "Party B is Above") to both parties.
-If not feasible, the protocol enters DEADLOCK and terminates without revealing any directional data.
+If not feasible, the protocol concludes as NOT ALIGNED and terminates without revealing any directional data.

 3. Security Properties